Resident workers - Method of travel to work - All industries

-The resident workers in the Cook Shire have a higher proportion of people using public transport to get to work than Health Care and Social Assistance.
+Within the Cook Shire, there is a higher proportion of resident All industries workers using public transport to get to work than the Health Care and Social Assistance workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the Cook Shire's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.